liffiton/256asm/README.md

 ## Dependencies

-The code currently runs on Python 2.
+The code is compatible with both Python 2.7 and 3.x.

-The web interface depends on [``web.py``](http://webpy.org/), which can be installed with pip by running:
+The web interface ``asmweb.py`` depends on [Bottle](https://bottlepy.org/), which can be installed with pip by running:

-    pip install web.py
+    pip install bottle

-The assembler itself and the command-line interface have no dependencies beyond the Python standard library.
+The assembler itself and the command-line interface ``asm2bin.py`` have no dependencies beyond the Python standard library.

 ## Caveats